olsonnol/Nolan-Olson-Public-Portfolio/README.md

-This is the official portfolio containing various projects, labs, and programs writen or contributed by Nolan Olson.
+This is the official portfolio containing various projects, labs, and programs writen or contributed on by Nolan Olson.